 How to store bread

 The freezer is your friend: Freezing is our favorite way to store bread.
 Cut off what you intend to use and freeze the rest.
-You can even go one step further by slicing it and putting the slices in a plastic bag (squeeze as much air out as you can) before tossing it in the freezer.
+You can even go one step further by slicing it and putting the slices in a plastic bag (squeezing as much air out as you can) before tossing it in the freezer.
 It’ll last for a few months, and you just have to pop a slice in the toaster for an easy thaw.

 The fridge is NOT your friend: The fridge is our savior when it comes to making food last longer, and this holds true for more generic, processed breads.
-But when it comes to artisan loaves, you actually want those on the counter.
+But when it comes to artisan loaves, you actually want to leave those on the counter.
 The cool temperatures of the fridge will cause your bread to stale quicker.

 Trusty ol’ breadbox: They’ve become increasingly rare in kitchens, but a bread box creates the perfect environment for keeping bread happy.